Go Back

 Bermuda impacts

-Strict building codes on Bermuda's islands should minimize damage from a direct hurricane strike, but a Category 3 or more intense hurricane could still cause significant damage and power outages.
+Strict building codes on Bermuda's islands should minimize damage from a direct hurricane strike, but a Category 3 or more intense hurricane could still pose a serious threat to lives and cause significant damage and power outages.

-Erin is on a pace to pass near Bermuda or just to the west from Tuesday to Wednesday of next week.
+Erin is on a pace to pass near Bermuda or just to the west from Tuesday to Thursday of next week.
+Rainfall of 2-4 inches is forecast with an AccuWeather Local StormMax™ of 8 inches.
+The AccuWeather Local StormMax™ for wind is 100 mph.

 Erin may swipe Atlantic Canada